svenssonaxel/cygwin-portable/README.txt

    ln -s /sf/desktop desktop

 - The /parent symlink points to the parent of the cygwin install folder.
+  This is also updated as you move around.

 - If you set up servers like sshd, be sure to know what you're doing.
   Installing windows services that depend on a drive you'll remove in a minute is usually not a good idea.